Singapore Cyber Conquest

 - All tools and their respective README files needed to solve the challenges will be provided.
 Participants will also be allowed to use their own tools.

-- Participants are expected to behave professionally at all times.
+- Participants are always expected to behave professionally.

 - Participants will not tamper with, modify, or attempt to manipulate any element of the competition including scoring and management systems.